 Jelly, cream-filled, or powered donuts can lead to a messy end-result.
 Use that willpower and resist the Krispy Kreme drive-thru on your next road trip.

 - Fried Chicken

 Fried chicken is greasy.
 A driver eating it is likely going to be cleaning their fingers or trying to wipe grease off the steering wheel.
 Consider eating your KFC inside or in the parking lot before pulling back onto the interstate.

 Like fried chicken, barbecue is extremely messy with its hot, dripping sauces.
 Getting it all over your hands, car, or clothing can be a major distraction.

 Tacos are hard enough to eat when you’re not driving.
 The mess will likely create an even bigger mess in your car.
-A driver crashed into two parked cars and flipped his own car onto its roof because he was eating a taco and brushing crumbs off his lap thus causing the collision.
+One driver crashed into two parked cars and flipped his own car onto its roof because he was eating a taco and brushing crumbs off his lap, thus causing the collision.

 Eating hot soup in your car is a bad idea.
 Period.
 It’s easy to spill, a mess to clean up, and depending on how hot it is, dangerous if you spill it on yourself.

 Who doesn’t drink coffee in their car?
 Everyone needs a pick-me-up from Starbucks or McCafe, but hot coffee can burn your mouth or your hands, which can certainly take your focus off the road.

 Keep in mind that many food-related car crashes happen in the morning during the rush to work.
 One driver was eating breakfast while driving 50 mph through an area already occupied by first responders.
 His breakfast distraction caused a second collision.